 One coach has influenced the futsal you see today more than any other individual in the history of the sport.
 You likely know little about him.
 In fact, you may not even know his name.

-In a time when the pursuit of fame and fortune seem more prevalent than ever, the spotlight and the rewards that come with it have been turned down to follow a passion for teaching the game.
+In a time when the pursuit of fame and fortune seems more popular than ever, the spotlight and the rewards that come with it have been turned down to pursue a passion for teaching the game.

 But then Antonio José Azevedo, more commonly known as Zego, has always challenged conformity.
 His ideas changed the game once and have the potential to do the same again.